Comparing Minimal and Non-Minimal Quintessence Models to 2025 DESI Data: Introduction

 There is a wide variety of models that can describe dynamical dark energy.
 The simplest ones are canonical quintessence models, where the role of dark energy is played by a scalar field $\varphi$ (with standard kinetic structure and minimal coupling to gravity) that evolves under the influence of some potential $V(\varphi)$.
 However, one can anticipate that this class of theories may not be the best candidates to provide an excellent fit to the DESI data.
-According to DESI’s results, the central values of the CPL parameters are $w_{0, \rm central}\approx -0.7$ and $w_{a, \rm central}\approx -1$, and so $w_{\text{DE, central}}(a)\approx -1.7+a$.
+According to DESI’s results, the central values of the CPL parameters are $w_{0, \rm central}\approx -0.7$ and $w_{a, \rm central}\approx -1$, and so $w_{\text{DE,central}}(a)\approx -1.7+a$.
 Therefore, if we were to extrapolate the CPL parametrization all the way to the past, we would find $w_{\rm DE}<-1$ for $a<0.7$, or in other words, for $z>0.43$.
 This means that the Null Energy Condition (NEC) would be violated for such redshifts, but this cannot happen for minimally coupled scalar fields with canonical kinetic terms.\footnote{The equation of state parameter can be written as $w_{\rm DE}=-1+(p_{\varphi}+\rho_{\varphi})/\rho_{\varphi}$.
 The NEC states that $p_{\varphi}+\rho_{\varphi}>0$, and thus $w_{\rm DE}>-1$.
 For a minimally coupled scalar field, this is always true as $p_{\varphi}+\rho_{\varphi}=\dot{\varphi}^{2}$.
-However, we can relax this for non-minimally coupled scalars, as we discuss later.} Since $z=0.43$ lies inside DESI’s range of redshifts, one concludes that an accurate fit to the DESI data is not possible, although there could still be a modest level of compatibility.
-Values of $w_{0}$ and $w_{a}$ closer to the central ones may be obtained in theories where NEC violation is not forbidden.
-These include models of scalar fields non-minimally coupled to gravity \cite{Ye:2024ywg,Wolf:2024stt,Wolf:2025jed}, braneworld dark energy \cite{Mishra:2025goj}, dark matter-dark energy interactions \cite{Chakraborty:2025syu,Guedezounme:2025wav} (see \cite{Wang:2024vmw} for a detailed review), fields with non-standard kinetic terms \cite{Goldstein:2025epp,Chen:2025ywv} or modified gravity theories \cite{Yang:2025mws,Nojiri:2025low}.
+However, we can relax this for non-minimally coupled scalars, as we discuss later.} Since $z=0.43$ lies inside DESI’s range of redshifts, one concludes that an accurate fit to the DESI data is not possible, although there could still be a modest level of compatibility.\footnote{In models that consider an extended parameter space, this level of compatibility can be higher (see, for instance, \cite{RoyChoudhury:2024wri,RoyChoudhury:2025dhe}).} Values of $w_{0}$ and $w_{a}$ closer to the central ones may be obtained in theories where NEC violation is not forbidden (or is just apparent).
+These include models of scalar fields non-minimally coupled to gravity \cite{Ye:2024ywg,Wolf:2024stt,Wolf:2025jed,Wang:2025znm} (see also \cite{Giacomini:2020grc,Andriot:2025los}), braneworld dark energy \cite{Mishra:2025goj}, dark matter-dark energy interactions \cite{Li:2024qso,Li:2025owk,Chakraborty:2025syu,vanderWesthuizen:2025iam,Guedezounme:2025wav,Samanta:2025oqz} (see \cite{Wang:2024vmw} for a detailed review), fields with non-standard kinetic terms \cite{Goldstein:2025epp,Chen:2025ywv} or modified gravity theories \cite{Dimakis:2023cam,Yang:2025mws,Paliathanasis:2025hjw,Paliathanasis:2025xxm,Nojiri:2025low,Hogas:2025ahb}.
+Other possibilities are based on non-standard equations of state for dark matter \cite{Kumar:2025etf,Chen:2025wwn,Braglia:2025gdo} and modified cosmologies in the framework of holographic dark energy \cite{Luciano:2025hjn} or the generalized uncertainty principle \cite{Paliathanasis:2025dcr}.
+To date, the strongest evidence for a phantom crossing in the equation of state of dark energy has been reported in \cite{Scherer:2025esj} with an approximate significance level of $5\sigma$.

 In this paper, we will extend the work presented in \cite{Bayat:2025xfr} for other quintessence potentials, and we will also consider scalar field models with a non-minimal coupling to gravity.
 Our goal is to assess whether the DESI data significantly favors these theories over the $\Lambda$CDM model.